Lose Body Fat, Protect Muscle

 In the meantime, doing more exercise will help to increase the amount of muscle you have.

-For best results, do a combination of aerobic activities to burn fat and resistance training to build muscle.
 Having more muscle might mean you end up weighing slightly more, but it’ll give your metabolism a boost so that you can eat slightly more in order to maintain your weight.

 At Your Fingertips